The GASB 87 lease reporting standard has been all but forgotten.

 - No standard lease terms – especially for equipment

 - Final testing period

-As experts in lease administration and accounting, our team can help you navigate these challenges.
+As experts in lease administration software and accounting, our team can help you navigate these challenges.
 And our software can automate the entire calculation and reporting process.

 We’ll help you tackle GASB 87 in the least amount of time, effort and expense.